-B. Opening Statements, Witness Examinations, and Summation
+В. Opening Statements, Witness Examinations, and Summation

 Counsel must use the lectern.
 Counsel should not consume jury time by writing out words and drawing charts or diagrams.
 All such aids must be prepared in advance.
-When appropriate, the Court will establish and enforce time limits for all phases of trial, including opening statements, closing arguments, and the examination of witnesses.
+When appropriate, the Court will establish and enforce time limits for all phases of trial, including opening statements, closing arguments, and witness examinations.